 The Wisden – MCC Cricket Photograph of the Year competition was launched in 2010.

 It is open to all photographers – amateur and professional – from across the world with the only stipulations that entries must have been taken during the year of the competition and in some respect have a cricket theme.

 The winner and two runners-up are featured in the colour photo section of the Wisden Cricketers' Almanack, and since 2012 the eleven shortlisted photos have been displayed at Lord's during the following season.

-The top eleven images go on display at Lord’s where they will be seen by thousands of spectators and visitors to the Home of Cricket.
+The top eleven images selected go on display at Lord’s this summer where they will be seen by thousands of spectators and visitors to the Home of Cricket.

 The winner and two runners-up feature in the colour photo section of the Wisden Cricketers' Almanack.

 The first prize value is £2,000 while two runners-up each win £1,000 and the eight shortlisted entries £250 each.

 The shortlist, runners up and eventual winner was chosen by a judging panel chaired by former Chief Sports Photographer of The Sunday Times, Chris Smith and including world-renowned cricket photographer Patrick Eagar

 Photo of the Year 2015 - shortlist and winners

 The winner of the 2015 competition was announced on Friday 8 April 2016 as Robert Cianfone, for his image of Craig Simmons breaking his bat during the Big Bash League.